thauptmann/WeightDebiasing/README.md

 # WeightDebiasing

-## AdaDeboost, a new adaptive deboosting algorithm for weight debiasing.
+## Soft-MRS, a deboosting algorithm for sample weights debiasing.

 ## Install Requirements
 All requirements are listed in the requirements.txt file.
 The usage of a virtual environment is recommended.